CFA Preparation: The Complete Study Plan & Time Management Guide

 How many hours should you study for the CFA?

-The CFA Institute surveys candidates after each exam, and the data is clear.
+The CFA Institute surveys candidates after each exam, and the data is clear about what it takes to pass.

 The research-backed hour requirements